raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step09.md

 ![Picture of a pencil poking out of the side of the cardboard box where the axel of a motor will protrude](images/1_9-chassis-motor-axel)

 **3.** You will need to secure the motors firmly to the chassis.
-Otherwise the motors will move inside the chassis once the wheels are attached and the motors are powered, and this could disturb other components.
+If you don't, the motors may move inside the chassis once the wheels are attached and the motors are powered, and this could disturb other components.
 Tape or cable ties might be best for your prototype as they are easy to attach and remove if necessary.

 ![Picture of the motors secured with cable ties to the chassis](images/1_9-motors-secured-to-chassis)